 Instead of jute and denim, Mega Block uses a hydrophobic melamine foam with an aluminum foil-faced composite bonded on top.
 The melamine foam acts as a blanket to reduce convectional heat, and upgrading to the treated foam material greatly improves sound absorption.
 It’s still lightweight and flexible while being easy to install with a peel & stick backing.

-Note that if you already installed our Damplifier sound deadener under the roof, then you already have some thermal protection.
+Note that if you already installed a Second Skin sound deadener on the car roof, you've already added some thermal protection.
 If no sound deadening is present or a cheap deadener was used, you may want to add more.

 Our Heat Wave Pro, the jute and denim material with foil on each side, works extremely well between the headliner and roof of a car.
 Besides having a very high thermal value, it also does a good job of absorbing sound.
 That’s a bonus, especially if your car has a great audio system.